This tutorial will help you install ADB and Fastboot (Android Platform-tools) on Windows using the Minimal ADB and Fastboot tool.

 Minimal ADB and Fastboot Tool Makes It Easy to Install Android Platform-tools on Windows

 Installing ADB on your computer is a two-step process.
 It first requires you to install the appropriate USB drivers for your device, and next installing the ADB and Fastboot binaries.
-Typically, it involves downloading the Platform-tools package from Google and then setting up the system path for easy access to ADB without having to navigate to the ADB folder every time.
+Typically, it involves downloading the Android SDK Platform-tools package from Google and then setting up the system path for easy access to ADB without having to navigate to the ADB folder every time.
 Now, this could be a slightly daunting process for some of us.
 But fear not, as we have the perfect solution for you which will install ADB and Fastboot in a few clicks.

 Enter Minimal ADB and Fastboot tool by XDA Recognized Contributor shimp208.
 It is a lightweight program which will help you easily install ADB and Fastboot on your Windows PC and also create a shortcut on your desktop for easier access.
 Whenever you need to use ADB commands, simply double-click the shortcut and it will launch a command-line terminal, from where you can issue ADB or Fastboot commands.
 The tool works on any Windows 7/8/10 PC with x86 and x64-bit architecture.